Elevating Human Justice

 Human Rights + Human Development = Human Justice

-Human Justice is rooted in the idea that every person has the right to live in a healthy and vibrant community, where each person is safe, thriving and able to reach their full human potential.
-In order to realize this foundational human right, we must ensure opportunities, resources and willpower for human development to take place.
+Human Justice upholds the right to live in a healthy and vibrant community, where each person is safe, thriving and able to reach their full human potential.
+To realize this foundational human right, we must ensure opportunities, resources and willpower for human development to flourish.
 The merger of human rights and human development results in what we call Human Justice.

-When we achieve Human Justice we will see community investment, empowerment, creativity, joy and well-being along with healing and accountability for everyone who lives and works in our communities.
+We achieve Human Justice when we see community investment, empowerment, creativity, joy and well-being along with healing and accountability for everyone who lives and works in our communities.

 Theory of Change

-Our theory of change rests upon philosophical and methodological approaches that attest to the practice of Human Justice as the most effective framework for achieving justice, safety and the well-being of communities as it advances Community Empowerment, System Change and Individual Transformation.
+Our theory of change rests upon philosophical and methodological approaches that affirm Human Justice as the most effective framework for achieving justice, safety and the well-being of communities as it advances Community Empowerment, System Change and Individual Transformation.

 Philosophical Framework for Human Justice